Accessing the homogeneity scale with 21 cm intensity mapping surveys: RH detectability by future 21 cm IM surveys

-This framework allows us to determine whether a given instrument can access the homogeneity scale over its operational frequency band, given their beam widths.
-Figure \ref{fig:instruments} presents the $\sigma \times z$ parameter space, showing $\sigma_{\rm max}(z)$ curves calculated for the two cosmological models considered here.
-The $\Lambda$CDM curve delimits the orange and grey regions, which correspond, respectively, to $\sigma > \sigma^{\rm \Lambda CDM}_{\rm max}$, inaccessible to $R_{\rm H}$ measurements, and to $\sigma < \sigma^{\rm \Lambda CDM}_{\rm max}$, where $R_{\rm H}$ would be detectable.
-We compare the expected beam performance for several single-dish radio telescopes (see Table \ref{tab:instruments} for specifications) with the calculated $\sigma_{\rm max}(z)$ limit.
-We do not consider instruments operating in interferometric mode, as their synthesized beams are far narrower, placing them well clear of the inaccessible region.
+This framework allows us to determine whether a given instrument can access the homogeneity scale over its operational frequency band, given its beam widths.
+Figure \ref{fig:instruments} presents the $\sigma - z$ parameter space, showing $\sigma_{\rm max}(z)$ curves.
+The curve delimits the orange and grey regions, which correspond, respectively, to $\sigma > \sigma^{\rm \Lambda CDM}_{\rm max}$, inaccessible to $R_{\rm H}$ measurements, and to $\sigma < \sigma^{\rm \Lambda CDM}_{\rm max}$, where $R_{\rm H}$ would be detectable.
+In addition, we display the $\sigma_{\rm max}(z)$ curve for the case without RSD, where it returns lower values.
+This occurs because the RSD causes the clustering to appear more intense, increasing $\sigma_{\rm max}(z)$.
+The corresponding best-fitting parameters, A, B, and C, for the no-RSD case are also reported in Table \ref{tab:best}.
+We compare these limits with the expected beam performance for several single-dish radio telescopes (see Table \ref{tab:instruments} for specifications).
+Finally, we ilustrate the impact of adopting alternative homogeneity thresholds, $\mathcal{D}_2(R_{\rm H})$.
+Although different choices shift the numerical value of $R_{\rm H}$ and, consequently, $\sigma_{\rm max}$, our qualitative conclusions regarding detectability of $R_{\rm H}$ and the existence of an inaccessible region remain unaffected.

+Instruments operating in interferometric mode were not considered in this work, as their synthesized beams are typically much narrower than those of single-dish experiments.
+The angular resolution of an interferometer is approximately given by $\sigma_{\rm synth} \simeq \lambda/B_{\rm max}$, where $B_{\rm max}$ is the maximum baseline length.
+For current and upcoming 21\,cm IM interferometers, $B_{\rm max}$ ranges from hundreds of meters \cite[e.g. HERA, HIRAX, and CHIME; see][respectively]{deboer2017hydrogen,newburgh2016hirax,2014/chime} As a result, interferometric observations lie firmly within the 'Accessible' region of the $\sigma - z$ space, since their synthesized beam widths satisfy $\sigma_{\rm synth} \ll \sigma_{\rm max}(z)$ over the relevant redshift range.
+This reinforces the practical relevance of our framework: while single-dish experiments must carefully account for beam-induced homogenization effects, interferometers are naturally well positioned to recover the transition to homogeneity with high precision, provided that foreground contamination and thermal noise are sufficiently controlled.

 Among the single-dish instruments investigated, the ability of ASKAP and MeerKAT to measure $R_{\rm H}$ is clearly impacted.
-Due to their relatively small dish diameter (12 m and 13.5 m, respectively), their beams becomes too wide at high redshifts (low frequencies), making them unable to probe the homogeneity scale at $z \gtrsim 0.6$, though measurements at lower redshifts remain possible.
-All other instruments appear fully inside the accessible region and would have the potential to measure the transition scale to homogeneity and provide consistency tests of the CP.
+Due to their relatively small dish diameter (12 m and 13.5 m, respectively), their beams become too wide at high redshifts (low frequencies), making them unable to probe the homogeneity scale at $z \gtrsim 0.6$, though measurements at lower redshifts remain possible.
+All other instruments appear fully inside the accessible region and would have the potential to measure the transition scale to homogeneity to provide consistency tests of the CP.